njmwasmoringa/django-social-app/backend/README.md

-# Social App DJANGO API
+# Social App Django API
 This is the API that powers the social application

 ## Technologies